ygale/win-hp-path/README.md

 ## win-hp-path: Work with multiple Haskell Platform versions on Windows

 This project provides the `use-hp` command for working with multiple versions of the Haskell Platform on Windows.
-It works well for using GHC in a command prompt window.

 ### Quick start